Camping For Beginners: How to Have a Great First Camping Experience

 - Practice your knot skills with our guide to camping knots.

-Common Beginner Mistakes to Avoid
+Common First Time Camping Mistakes To Avoid

 You don’t start out an expert in anything, so be prepared for some frustrating (and comical!) trial and error as a new camper.
 From your first rainstorm to your first real meal cooked at the campsite, you will pick up on numerous intricacies that, ultimately, make the experience more enjoyable.
 Here are a few common mistakes that we’ve made ourselves, or watched others make, during their first trip camping.

-- An excessive amount of gear – Overpacking creates organizational nightmares, uncomfortable travel arrangements (best not to lose sight of your child amidst the pile of gear in the back seat!), and frustrating campsite setup clusters.
+- An excessive amount of camping gear – Overpacking creates organizational nightmares, uncomfortable travel arrangements (best not to lose sight of your child amidst the pile of gear in the back seat!), and frustrating campsite setup clusters.
 Rather than buying everything that you think you might need in advance, wait until you’ve camped a few times and developed an actual need for something.
 Your opinions on necessary gear will, often, change after a few trips.

 - Cheap tent – Unless you enjoy soggy living quarters, poor puncture resistance, sticky zippers, and limited structural integrity, we suggest splurging a bit for a well-designed and quality manufactured tent.
-Not only will it provide a more comfortable camping experience, it is, likely, the more affordable option over the long-term, as you won’t need to replace it as frequently.
+Not only will it provide a more comfortable experience, it is, likely, the more affordable option over the long-term, as you won’t need to replace it as frequently.
 Check out this article on caring for your tent to get the most out of your investment.

-- Improper disposal of grey water and food waste – If you’re well schooled in the principles of Leave No Trace, it can be a frustrating sight to watch newbie campers, carelessly, dumping their dishwater and food scraps in the trees behind their site, increasing the likelihood of animal encounters, and creating nasty sites for future campers.
+- Improper disposal of grey water and food waste – If you’re well-schooled in the principles of Leave No Trace, it can be a frustrating sight to watch newbie campers, carelessly, dumping their dishwater and food scraps in the trees behind their site, increasing the likelihood of animal encounters, and creating nasty sites for future campers.
 Follow the rules for proper disposal at every campground you visit.
 Most will have specific locations for dumping grey water, often sinks near a bathroom or at a gravel drainage site within the campground.